EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Moscow frames the strikes as a joint US-Israeli aggression killing dozens of civilians
+Moscow frames the strikes as joint U.S.-Israeli aggression killing dozens of civilians

-Moscow reads the strikes on Iran through the lens of a coordinated imperial aggression, where the "dozens killed" become the headline fact, not the footnote.
+Moscow reads the strikes on Iran through the lens of coordinated imperial aggression, where "dozens of deaths" become the first fact, not the last.

-RT's framing is unambiguous: "US-Israeli strikes kill dozens in Iran as Tehran retaliates with missile attacks."
-The structure is symmetrical — Iranian dead first, retaliation second — where Western outlets lead with the Israeli military achievement.
-The article references "more than 30 people killed across Iran, including a senior intelligence official," deliberately burying Khademi in a collective body count rather than isolating him as a strategic target.
+RT titles unambiguously: "American-Israeli strikes kill dozens in Iran as Tehran retaliates with missile attacks."
+The framing is symmetric — Iranian deaths first, retaliation second — where Western outlets begin with Israeli military achievement.
+The article mentions "more than 30 people killed across Iran, including a senior intelligence official," deliberately submerging Khademi in a collective toll instead of isolating him as a strategic target.

-RT is also the only outlet in the panel to mention ongoing mediation efforts by Egypt, Pakistan, and Turkey, flagging an alternative diplomatic network that Western media ignores.
-The temporal framing is also distinct: the escalation is placed "ahead of a deadline set by Trump for Iran to reopen the Strait of Hormuz," casting the strikes as an imperialist ultimatum rather than a military operation.
+RT is also the only outlet in the panel mentioning ongoing Egyptian, Pakistani, and Turkish mediation, signaling an alternative diplomatic network that Western media ignores.
+The temporal framing is equally distinct: escalation is placed "before Trump's deadline for reopening the Strait of Hormuz," presenting strikes as imperial ultimatum rather than military operation.

 The word "terrorist" never appears.
-Khademi is not a "terrorist chief eliminated" but a "senior intelligence official killed."
-This complete lexical reversal reveals the depth of the information fracture: depending on whether you read the Jerusalem Post or RT, the same event is either a counter-terrorism operation or a war crime.
+Khademi is not a "terrorist leader eliminated" but a "senior intelligence official killed."
+This complete lexical reversal reveals the profound information fracture: depending on reading the Jerusalem Post or RT, the same event is a counterterrorism operation or a war crime.

 Systematic anti-Western framing, no mention of Iranian threats